Frequently Asked Questions

 Manuscript Submissions and Unsolicited Queries

-Publishers in the Hachette Book Group (with the exception of Yen Press—see below) are not able to consider unsolicited manuscript submissions and unsolicited queries.
+Publishers in the Hachette Book Group are not able to consider unsolicited manuscript submissions and unsolicited queries.
 Many major publishers have a similar policy.
 Unsolicited manuscripts, submissions, and queries will not be answered and the publisher will have the right to destroy any unsolicited material or mail without returning to the sender.

 If you are interested in having a manuscript considered for publication, we recommend that you first enlist the services of an established literary agent.
 Many literary agencies can be located in Bowker’s Literary Market Place (commonly known as the “LMP”), an annual reference publication which can be found in most major libraries.
 These literary agencies, in turn, have guidelines for submitting manuscripts.
 You can find out more about the LMP at Literary Market Place.